jumpnow/jumpnowtek-site/_posts/2018-12-21-linux-arm-shellcode-part0.md

 Below were my primary references putting together these posts

-* Computerphile [Buffer Overflow Attack][computerphile] video - General overview and a good start (I like all their videos)
+* Computerphile [Buffer Overflow Attack][computerphile] video - General overview and a good start
 * [Azeria Labs][azeria-labs] - Probably the best reference on ARM specific shellcoding
 * [ARM Systems Developers Guide][arm-sys-dev-guide] - Assembly reference book
+* [The Shellcoder's Handbook][shellcoders-handbook] - Discovering and Exploiting Security Holes, 2nd Edition
 * Shellstorm [Shellcode on ARM][shellstorm] - Tutorial with link to a database of examples
-* Steve Hanna @ vividmachines [Shellcoding for Linux and Windows Tutorial][vivid-machines] - Focus on x86 but good explanations
+* [Shellcoding for Linux and Windows Tutorial][vivid-machines] - Focus on x86 but good explanations
 * [Billy Ellis][billy-ellis] - Focus on iOS targets